 |A 13th birthday gift for Rebecca - three years after her mother died|

 In a moment, Rebecca returned and read the expression of her mother’s infinite love and fierce pride.
 Kristen described Rebecca’s “strength and unbridled joy” as a preschooler who loved games so much that she would intentionally lose just to spend more time playing, and predicted that Rebecca would develop a huge servant’s heart.

 Another special momento came in the form of a photo Kristen left of the two of them swimming, “It reminded me how much I had loved to swim, and I started swimming again,” Rebecca commented.
 “I’m thankful that she left that.”

 Typically, the absence of a loved one feels even more acute on certain occasions, but for the Milligan kids, this isn’t necessarily the case.
 Rebecca explained, “The holidays and birthdays right after someone dies, you just dread them, because you don’t want to experience them without that person you love, but I look forward to those days now, knowing I might get something from Mom.”

-Kristen may have been afraid to imagine her family’s life without her, but she didn’t let it stop her from going to hard emotional places in order to comfort her family.
-Rebecca recognizes that one of the hardest things Kristen did was to make a video in case their father ever remarried, yet according to Rebecca, it was also one of the “most beneficial” ways she supported and reassured them years after her death.
+Kristen preferred not to imagine her family’s life without her, but she didn’t let it stop her from going to hard emotional places in order to comfort her family.
+Rebecca recognizes that it was difficult for Kristen to make a video in case their father ever remarried, yet according to Rebecca, it was also one of the “most beneficial” ways she supported them years after her death.
 Deric remarried in 2018, and knowing how their mom felt reassured the Milligan children as their dad found new happiness with Maitreya.

 |Rebecca reads a birthday note that her mom left for her|